 At Luther College, the following types of loans may be available to you and your family to assist in financing educational costs:

 This program allows parents to share the responsibility of financing a college education to help reduce the debt burden of their student.
-Parents borrow at a fixed rate of 7.0%.
+Parents borrow at a fixed rate of 7.595% for the 2018-19 academic year.
 FAFSA filing is required.

 Loans offered by Luther College based on financial need, therefore, FAFSA filing is required.
 Loans in these programs have a fixed interest rate.